Thomas P. Lockerby | Chairperson

 Elizabeth Eun | Treasurer

 Vice President for Humanitarian Policy and Practice, InterAction

 Executive Vice President, Government Relations, Time Warner Cable

 Catherine A. McLean

-Senior Partner and Managing Director, Global Public Affairs, Porter Novelli
+Counselor, Global Public Affairs, Porter Novelli

 Elizabeth Eun is an Accounting Outsourcing Partner at Raffa, P.C., an accounting & consulting firm specializing in nonprofits located in Washington DC.
 Ms. Eun joined Raffa in 1991 after 3 years with a local public accounting firm.
 She has more than 23 years of audit, accounting, and tax experience in not-for-profit organizations.